canada-ca/OS-Advisory_Conseil-SO/en/Resources/Open_First_Whitepaper.md

 - In first 2 months
   - 100 Stars
-  - 200 changes by 20 contribtors
+  - 200 changes by 20 contributors
   - 40 issues with active discussions
 - Open Resource Exchange